Dead or Alive 6: Plot

-Development and release
+Development

 Team Ninja began full-time development on Dead or Alive 6 in December 2017 and publicly revealed it in June 2018.
 It was developed using a new graphics engine, which was created to power multiple Koei Tecmo titles.
 The studio announced they sought to slightly tone down the sexualized portrayal of female characters and focused on being an esports title.
 A single-player campaign, which was described as "cohesive" by director and producer Yohei Shimbori, was developed so that the game can appeal to both casual gamers and the Western audience.
 A new character Diego was also designed specifically in mind for American males aged 25 to 35.
-Tag team mode of the previous games isn't featured due to the team focusing all its resources on one vs one modes.
+Tag Battle and Team Fight modes of the previous games isn't featured due to the team focusing all its resources on one vs one modes.

 Shimbori later denied that the game has been censored due to the new Sony standards against sexual content in PlayStation games and promised it would be at the DOA5 standards, claiming to having been repeatedly misunderstood or mistranslated on the issue.
-He also cited the unfavorable perception of the previous games by "some media outlets" as a reason for the changes and blamed the reduction of female clothing damage on otherwise being unable to distribute the game in the Western stores, (despite there being full clothing damage in SoulCalibur VI, released five months before and featuring a lower ESRB rating) stating he has been trying to avoid the repetition of the situation with Dead or Alive Xtreme 3 where they could not sell it in Europe and North America.
+He also cited the unfavorable perception of the previous games by "some media outlets" as a reason for the changes and blamed the reduction of female clothing damage on otherwise being unable to distribute the game in the Western stores, stating he has been trying to avoid the repetition of the situation with Dead or Alive Xtreme 3 where they could not sell it in Europe and North America.
 Nevertheless, an Evo Japan 2019 official stream, featuring gravure idols Yuka Kuramochi and Saki Yoshida, was shut down and apologized for by the Evolution Championship Series president Joey Cuellar and head of business development Mark Julio citing "core values".
+Cuellar would later be removed from Evo in 2020 due to allegations of sexual misconduct towards young boys during the 1990s and 2000s, resulting in the cancellation of Evo 2020.

 An open beta version was made available between January 12–14 for the PlayStation Plus subscribers.
 A new demo has been exclusive to PlayStation Plus and Xbox Live Gold members between February 22–24.